 - The Fair Housing Act (FHA): This law protects tenants with disabilities against discrimination from their landlords or housing providers.
 The FHA defines disability as an impairment that limits one or more major life activities in a significant way.
 Under this law, landlords are not allowed to deny qualifying tenants from owning emotional support animals, even if there is an existing “no pets” policy.

-You should note that your protections under both of these laws are subject to the good behavior of your pet.
-If you are unable to control your pet, an airline or other business does not have to allow them onto their property.
+You should note that your protections under this law are subject to the good behavior of your pet.
+If you are unable to control your pet, and they are destructive or aggressive, a landlord does not have to allow them onto their property.

 Getting Your ESA Letter Online